-OPR: CG, MCCDC Supporting: DC, I&L; DC, PP&O
+OPR: CG, MCCDC

+Supporting: DC, I&L; DC, PP&O

 18) Task: (New) Develop a plan to develop and build a world-class war gaming and simulation center in Quantico NLT 30 June 2017.
-Prometers To provide the opportunity for high quality was coming and simulations for high and simulations.

-Purpose: To provide the opportunity for high quality war gaming and simulations for higherlevel staffs to include our MEFs and other elements of the Joint Force.
+Purpose: To provide the opportunity for high quality war gaming and simulations for higher-level staffs to include our MEFs and other elements of the Joint Force.